circlefin/malachite/specs/consensus/message-handling.md

 1. Buffer messages for a limited number of future heights, say heights `h'` where `h < h' ≤ h_max`.
-2. Assume that the communication subsystem (p2p) is able to retrieve messages from future heights `h' > h` once the validator reaches height `h'`.
+2. Assume that the communication subsystem (p2p) is able to retrieve messages from future heights `h' > h` once the process reaches height `h'`.
-   Notice that this option implies that validators keep a minimal set of consensus messages from [previous heights](#past-heights) so that to enable peers lagging behind to decide a past height.
+   Notice that this option implies that processes keep a minimal set of consensus messages from [previous heights](#past-heights) so that to enable peers lagging behind to decide a past height.